Local Government (Wales) Act 1994: Background

 In May 1993, a cabinet reshuffle led to John Redwood replacing David Hunt as Welsh Secretary.
 In November 1993, the reorganisation was put back by a year to 1 April 1996 to allow more time for consultation.
 The Glamorgan Valleys authority was to be renamed as Rhondda Cynon Taff, and a number of boundary changes were made.
 Following representations, the Heads of Valleys area was split into Merthyr Tydfil and Blaenau Gwent, each approximating to an existing district increasing the number of unitary authorities to twenty-two:

 Following the debates in Parliament and in Wales generally, I have decided that there is a good case for a unitary Merthyr and a unitary Blaenau Gwent.
 Although I am reluctant to increase the number of authorities in the Bill, I understand the differences between Merthyr and its proposed partner in Blaenau Gwent.
 I understand Merthyr's long, proud history and its former status as a county borough.
 Its size, which is comparable to that of Cardiganshire and Anglesey, also works in its favour.

 The Local Government (Wales) Bill was introduced to the Commons in June 1994.
 The debate on the bill led to a number of opposition amendments which sought to increase the number of councils, with representations being made by Members of Parliament for the affected areas.
-None of these amendments was successful and the Bill was passed by both houses and received the Royal Assent on 5 July 1994.
+None of these amendments was successful and the bill was passed by both houses and received royal assent on 5 July 1994.